Day 01: Arrive in Kathmandu (1,300m /4,264 ft)

 Day 16: Lukla - Kathmandu and shopping

 Today, we fly back to Kathmandu after our long mountain journey.
 The early morning flight drops us in Kathmandu.
 We can rest and relax throughout the day at hotel.
 If we get interested to take some gifts home from Nepal for friends and relatives, we can visit to some nearby shops or venture out in Thamel for typical Nepalese goods.
 This short excursion either can be assisted by Himalayan Glacier's guides or we can do it ourselves too.
 If we want to explore any other areas in Kathmandu, we have manage time for this today as well!
-To celebrate the successful completion of our journey, we will have a farewell dinner at The Ship Restaurant Bar & Lounge where we can pick our meal from their carefully crafted menu that offer a wide range of choices.
+To celebrate the successful completion of our journey, we will have a farewell dinner in the evening.
 Overnight in Kathmandu.

 Day 17: Farewell Friend